-This brochure supplement provides clients with information about Katherine Cannan that supplements the MFS Investment Management brochure, of which you should have received a copy.
-Please contact MFS Investment Management at (617) 954-5000 if you did not receive a copy of the brochure.
-If you have any questions about the contents of this brochure supplement, please contact either Kevin Beatty, at (617) 954-4065, or Alison O'Neill Mackey, at (617) 954-4011, who are co-CIOs of Equity - Americas.
+This brochure supplement provides clients with information about Katherine A. Cannan that supplements the MFS Investment Management brochure, of which you should have received a copy.
+Please contact MFS Investment Management at (617) 954-4290 if you did not receive a copy of the brochure.
+If you have any questions about the contents of this brochure supplement, please contact Alison O'Neill Mackey, co-CIO of Equity - Americas, at (617) 954-4011.